OAB-PG/ipay-groovy-integration/src/main/groovy/com/oab/pg/unique/ReadMe.md

 - **Encryption/Decryption Issues**: Ensure the encryption key matches the gateway’s decryption settings.
 - **Network Connectivity**: Confirm that `paymentUrl` is accessible.
 - **Invalid Response/Error Handling**: Ensure valid URLs for `responseURL` and `errorURL` to handle results effectively.

----

-This README now reflects the change from **PaymentRequest** to **PaymentPayload**.
-Let me know if there are any further adjustments needed!